zarf-dev/zarf/examples/big-bang/README.md

 8. Wait a bit, run `k9s` to see pods come up.
 Don't move on until everything is running
 9. Run: `./zarf package deploy zarf-package-big-bang-core-demo.tar.zst --confirm` - Deploy Big Bang Core
 10. Wait several minutes.
 Run `k9s` to watch progress
+11. Use a browser to visit the various services, available at https://*.bigbang.dev:8443
+12. When you're done, run `make test-close` to bring everything down

 ## To-Do